Gathrazio/icecream-shop/shop-api-documentation.md

 # Overview

 This shop API allows the frontend app to make various database queries, including CRUD operations for the users and items collections and other unique operations.
+This API utilizes jwt token user authentication wherein a user's password is encrypted before it is stored in the database and the user's password is not returned to the frontend after login/signup.

 <p>&nbsp;</p>

 ## Database Collections